aztemi/sign-in-with-solana/README.txt

 Any wallet that supports Solana and message-based signing should work, including Phantom and Solflare.

 = How is user identity verified? =
 Users sign a challenge message with their wallet.
-The plugin verifies the signature to authenticate the user.
+The plugin verifies the cryptographic signature to authenticate the user.

-= What happens if a user signs in for the first time? = A new WordPress user account is automatically created for them, using their wallet address as their username.
+= What happens if a user signs in for the first time? = If user registration is enabled (i.e., "Anyone can register" is checked under WordPress Settings > General), a new WordPress user account is automatically created, using the wallet address as the username.

 == Screenshots ==